-The final Volcker Rule included in the Dodd-Frank Act prohibits banks from proprietary trading and restricted investment in hedge funds and private equity by commercial banks and their affiliates.
+The Volcker Rule included in the Dodd-Frank Act prohibits banks from proprietary trading and restricts investment in hedge funds and private equity by commercial banks and their affiliates.
 Further, the Act directed the Federal Reserve to impose enhanced prudential requirements on systemically identified non-bank institutions engaged in such activities.
-Congress did exempt certain permitted activities of banks, their affiliates, and non-bank institutions identified as systemically important, such as market making, hedging, securitization, and risk management.
+Congress did exempt certain permitted activities of banks, their affiliates, and non-bank institutions identified as systemically important, such as market making, hedging, securitization, and underwriting.
 The Rule also capped bank ownership in hedge funds and private equity funds at three percent.
-Institutions have a seven year timeframe to become compliant with the final regulations.
+Institutions were given a seven year timeframe to become compliant with the final regulations.

 After an initial proposal in the Fall of 2011, final Volcker Rule regulations were released and adopted by the agencies on December 10, 2013.
 The rules generally prohibit banking entities from: